Diversity and Inclusion adVenture Experience (DIVE)

 - You will need to bring personal clothing and toiletry items (which will be listed at the pre-trip meeting if your application is accepted).

-Nine student participants will be accepted for the trip and will be accompanied by two or three staff and student leaders from University Recreation.
+Twelve student participants will be accepted for the trip and will be accompanied by two or three staff and student leaders from University Recreation.

 Camping and canoeing will only be part of the DIVE trip.
 The rest of the time will be spent getting to know the other students in your trip group through informal discussions on our van ride to Louisiana, while you learn to set up tents and cook your meals outside, and in structured activities designed around the group’s goals.
 This is a busy trip and there won’t be a lot of downtime (which is part of the fun), but there will still be plenty of time to relax and enjoy a break from school in a beautiful environment.